All HCCI Reports

 11

-HCCI Research Finds The Lower Costs, More Transparency Act Targets Largest Portion of Administered Drug Spending
+HCCI Research Finds The Lower Costs, More Transparency Act Targets Substantial Portion of Administered Drug Spending

 The Lower Costs, More Transparency Act (H.R.
 5378) currently before Congress aims to increase price transparency in health care and address the high cost of prescription drugs.
 One of the provisions of the bill would change the way Medicare pays for physician administered drugs.
 Currently, Medicare pays a higher price for drugs that are administered in a hospital outpatient setting than drugs that...